Beercow/OneDriveExplorer/README.md

 ![gui](./Images/gui.png)

-The GUI is capable of parsing dat files along with loading JSON or CSV from a previously parsed dat file.
+The GUI is capable of parsing the live system and dat files, along with loading JSON or CSV from a previously parsed dat file.
 OneDriveExplorer GUI also supports loading multiple files.
 When loading a dat file, an additional dialog will appear to allow you to supply a registry file.
 This can be disabled by holding down `SHIFT` or disabling it in the preferences menu.

+**&#42;Experamental:** OneDrive ODL logs can be enabled in the Preferences menu.

 ![file_menu](./Images/file_menu.png)  ![hive](./Images/hive.png)